 The Hearing Officer, after soliciting the positions of the other parties and after argument, should present the issue to the Regional Director for ruling.
-The usual problem is not whether or not the request should be granted: as a practical matter, the initiator of the proceedings should ordinarily be permitted to proceed in his/her direction or in none at all.
+The usual problem is not whether or not the request should be granted: as a practical matter, the initiator of the proceedings should ordinarily be permitted to proceed in their direction or in none at all.
 Atlantic Richfield Co., 208 NLRB 142 (1974).
 The more serious problem caused by the mid-hearing change is that it may call for a reappraisal of the basis for the hearing and may have an impact upon the rights of the other parties to present their evidence.
-The non-petitioning parties may not have addressed in their pre-hearing Statements of Positions the new matters raised by the Regional Director, there may be good cause to amend the Statements of Position to respond to these new matters.
+The non-petitioning parties may not have addressed in their pre-hearing Statements of Positions the new matters raised by the amendment(s) to the petition.
+So if an amendment of the petition is granted by the Regional Director, there may be good cause to amend the Statements of Position to respond to these new matters.
 Although amendments to petitions do not normally require postponements, the possible consequence may be that other parties may request additional time to prepare their cases.
 It may be necessary to reexamine the showings of interest as well as the appropriateness of the unit.
 The Hearing Officer should determine whether these issues are presented and, if so, to inform the Regional Director, who will rule on the issues as needed.
 The determinations should be guided by the normal considerations of expeditious processing and a full and concise record.